 7. The SMF select a L-SMF per the UE location and the candidate L-SMF(s) information.

 8/9.
-The SMF query the L-SMF to determine how to populate the EDNS Client Subnet option or get the local DNS server information.
+The SMF query the L-SMF by N16b interface to determine how to populate the EDNS Client Subnet option or get the local DNS server information.
 The Query parameter include the UE location information and FQDN information reported from EASDF.
 The L-SMF select a suitable EDNS Client Subnet option or Local DNS server and responds it to SMF.

-Editor’s Note: Details on interface between the SMF and L-SMF for this solution are FFS.

 10. Per the query result from L-SMF, the SMF update the DNS handling rule.
 The DNS handling rule update is same as the step 10/11 in clause 6.2.3.2.2 of TS 23.548 [5].
 The SMF may determine the DNS handling rule for the FQDN received in the report need to be updated.
 If yes, the SMF configure the related dedicated handling rule with the EDNS Client Subnet option or local DNS server information.

 11. Same as step 12/13 in clause 6.2.3.2.2 of TS 23.548 [5].